Is It ADHD, or Is My Child Just a Ninja?

 This all sounds well and good, but it can be extremely difficult for these parents to remember their child’s strengths when they are contending with the negative feedback that their child’s behavior often elicits in others.
-To keep that child-as-ninja mindset, parents can start by focusing on two goals: (1) developing a language of energy with the child and (2) building up the child’s executive functioning skills.
+To keep that child-as-ninja mindset, parents can start by focusing on two goals: (1) develop a language of energy with the child and (2) build up the child’s executive functioning skills.

 A Language of Energy

 Kids who get in trouble a lot run the risk of internalizing the message that they are bad, even when adults do not explicitly say so.
 One common parenting tactic to avoid shaming the child is to emphasize the child’s behavior when correcting him (e.g., "You need to act better, son"), with the ultimate goal of helping the child see that he has a choice in how to behave.
 The problem with relying exclusively on this strategy is that children with ADHD often struggle to control their behavior, and because things happen so quickly the idea that they made a choice that led to the ill-advised action doesn’t feel right.
 Their impulsivity often gets the best of them.